Nardo Zalko

-Nardo Zalko (October 1, 1941 – June 2, 2011) was an Argentinian-French journalist, author, researcher, and historian of tango.
+Nardo Zalko (October 1, 1941 – June 2, 2011) was an Argentine-French journalist, author, researcher, and historian of tango.

 Early life

-Zalko was born in October 1941 to a Lithuanian Jewish couple, Frida and Abrasha Zalko, who migrated to Argentina.
+Zalko was born in October 1941 to a Lithuanian couple, Frida and Abrasha Zalko, who migrated to Argentina.
 He was raised in the porteño neighbourhood of San Cristobal, Buenos Aires.
-At 19, Zalko sailed to Israel and joined Kibbutz Ein Shemer.
-He wrote for the Uruguayan weekly newspaper, Marcha, published in Montevideo, and reported on events for them such as the Eichmann trial held in Jerusalem in 1961.

-Zalko was a paratrooper in the Six-Day War of 1967 and fought on the front lines in the Battle of Ammunition Hill in Jerusalem.
+From the age of 19 wrote for the Uruguayan weekly newspaper, Marcha, published in Montevideo, and reported on events for them such as the Eichmann trial held in Jerusalem in 1961.